YangLab/CIRCpseudo/README.md

 # CIRCpseudo

 CIRCpseudo is a pipeline to map back-splicing junction sequences for circRNA-derived pseudogenes detection.
-Using this pipeline, you could previously detect circRNA-derived pseudogenes in genome, after maual check you could do further characterizations for them.
+Using this pipeline, you could previously detect candidate circRNA-derived pseudogenes in genome, after maual check you could do further characterizations for them.

 A schematic flow shows the pipeline